Special-K-s-Flightsim-Bots/DCSServerBot/plugins/mission/README.md

     enabled: true   # Here you can disable the feature at all (default: true = enabled)
     discord:
       - DCS Admin   # Define which roles are allowed to upload missions (default: DCS Admin)
+  afk_exemptions:   # List of UCIDs that are exempted from AFK kicks (besides the users that have the DCS Admin or GameMaster role)
+    - aabbccddeeff1122334455
 ```

 ## Auto-Scanning